 The activities of the Hvidsten Group and several other resistance groups were revealed to the Gestapo by Jacob Jensen, a British Army paratrooper employed by the Special Operations Executive, after he was captured on 13 December 1943 in Aarhus and interrogated under torture.
 On March 11, 1944, in the early morning, the Gestapo surrounded the Hvidsten Inn and the majority of the group was arrested.
 Their arrest was reported by the resistance newspaper De frie Danske on 18 March 1944.

 After repeated requests from the Danish resistance, on the 21st of March, 1945, through OES, British command finally agreed to attack the German HQ in Shell House, Copenhagen, which was bombed by 18 mosquito bombers and about 80 RAF Mustang fighter planes (I wasn’t aware we had any Mustang fighters in the UK, although I’ve had a private pilot’s licence since I was nineteen).
 On approach to the target, flying just a bit too low, one of the earliest Mosquitoes on the run clipped a lamp post with a wing and crashed into the Jeanne d’Arc School in Frederiksberg, setting it alight.
 The following wave of Mosquitoes then became confused by the sight of now two large buildings in flames.
 A number of the second and third wave of planes mistook the school for Shell House and 18 nuns and 86 school children were killed.
 Nearly 20 political prisoners of war who were being interrogated and held in cells in the basement of Shell House managed to escape.
 The operation created mayhem with German command and operations across Denmark and also pulled away important troops from Southern Europe, relieving those fronts.
-So the raid on Shell House was strategically considered a success, despite the heavy losses.

-After the war was over and the allies prevailed, young Tom was alerted to the renewed presence of his mother at Hald Manor by the sound of Boogie Woogie Bugle Boy coming from the piano in the great hall downstairs.
+After the war was over and the allies prevailed, young Tommy was alerted to the renewed presence of his mother at Hald Manor by the sound of Boogie Woogie Bugle Boy coming from the piano in the great hall downstairs.
 When he ran down there she was, his mother, his musical idol, smiling at him and playing their song.
 Quite a reunion it must have been.

 It was only much later on that I would piece it all together, after I heard stories about granny’s advancing dementia and about the rare times she played for her daughter Lulu, before passing away in 2007.
 Lulu related how her mother would keep looking over her shoulder and when my aunt Lulu asked why, she said: “To check they aren’t here”. – “Who?”, my aunt asked.
 “The SS officers, of course”.
 That was granny’s block on music.
 She’d never been able to tell Tommy and he’d never guessed.

-We visited Per, and his wife, Inger.
+We visited Per and his wife, Inger.
 Per is our father’s half brother from another mother, whom our grandfather married after his separation from Pamela.
 They were so undeniably positive, so well adjusted and happy, that we couldn’t help but become infected by their way of enjoying Danish life Hygge style.
 Per’s mother was a conspicuously wealthy and attractive lady.
 Per and Inger, a natural beauty, made frikadeller for us – Danish hamburgers – which gave dad a kick as the name sounded so much ‘freak’ in his vernacular.
 Per, who felt like he had been our missing and beneficent uncle, whistled songs like he could have been from a vaudeville act or quite easily could have whistled for Denmark on the Eurovision song contest.
-And at the end of the year, feeling more comfortable, Tommy reached out to try and reconnect with his father, our ‘farfar’, as grandfathers are called in Denmark.
+And at the end of the year, feeling more comfortable, dad reached out to try and reconnect with his father, our ‘farfar’, as grandfathers are called in Denmark.

 That winter of 1973 came early, as it does most years in Denmark, but this particular one was one of the coldest on record.
-There were also oil shortages that year, due to production and diplomatic issues with OPEC and often the oil truck, when it did have any oil to put into the tank outside the cottage, couldn’t make it through the high levels of snow.
+There were also oil shortages that year, due to production and diplomatic issues with OPEC and often the oil delivery lorry, when it did have any oil to put into the tank outside the cottage, couldn’t make it through the high levels of snow.